mmehner/nws-query/README.md

 # nws-query
-query [Nachtragswörterbuch des Sanskrit (NWS)](https://nws.uzi.uni-halle.de/) with Emacs and/or Terminal and save your queries locally.
+query [Nachtragswörterbuch des Sanskrit (NWS)](https://nws.uzi.uni-halle.de/) with Emacs and/or terminal and save your queries locally.

 ## Dependencies
 - w3m